 About Us

-Wildman Farm is owned and operated by Cate and Brenton Wildman.
+Wildman Farm - Owned and operated by Cate and Brenton Wildman.

-Our journey with the farm began in September 2020 when we acquired the property after years of searching for a renovation project.
-The condition was worse than we anticipated, having been abandoned for years.
-Yet, beneath the layers of paint, grime, and decay, we glimpsed its potential.
+Our journey with the farm began in September 2020 when we finally acquired the property we had spent years searching for.
+It was in far worse condition than we had imagined, having been abandoned for many years.
+Despite the layers of peeling paint, grime, and decay, we could see the potential hidden beneath it all, and we knew we had found something truly special.

 Initially, we estimated that we could make the house livable within six months and then tackle the barn.
 Our first hurdle was discovering that the property had no septic system—just a hole in the ground.
 After several months, we installed a worm farm septic system and finally had a functioning toilet.